 Training and communications

 Our integrity program has, as one of its key components, a strong training and communications component.
 Here you will learn more about our e-learnings, our face-to-face trainings, communications activities, and the key messages in those communications.
-Additionally, you will find the link to the ABB Integrity Culture and Risk Survey performed by KPMG.

 - Key messages for employees

 - The ABB Integrity culture & risk survey